cleanflight/cleanflight/docs/LedStrip.md

 Colors can be configured using the cli `color` command.

-The `color` command takes either zero or two arguments - an zero-based color number and a sequence which indicates pair of hue, saturation and value (HSV).
+The `color` command takes either zero or two arguments - an zero-based color number and a sequence which indicates pair of hue, saturation, value, and white (HSVW) (except boards without support for RGBW, which only use HSV).

 See http://en.wikipedia.org/wiki/HSL_and_HSV

+The W parameter is ignored when using an RGB LED strip.
+With RGBW LED strips, it sets the brightness of the extra white LED.

 If used with zero arguments it prints out the color configuration which can be copied for future reference.